SiarheiFedartsou/fastlane-plugin-versioning/README.md

   target: 'TestTarget' # (optional)
 )
 ```
-You can also only receive the version number from plist without modifying it
+You can also only receive the version number from plist without modifying it:

 ```ruby
 version = get_version_number_from_plist(xcodeproj: "Project.xcodeproj", # optional